redjax/ansible_homelab/docs/src/setup/index.md

 # Ansible Control Host Setup

 This page documents the process for setting this repository up on a new Ansible control host.
+Check the [quick setup docs](./quick_setup) for a step-by-step guide.

 ## Requirements